afakhouri/PetFinder/README.md

 the Cuteness Meter, which ranks how cute a pet is based on qualities present in their photos.

 # My score:
 this project was my participation in the kaggle challenge.
-I was in top 1%.
+I ranked among the top 1%.

 # Dataset:
 Dataset can be upload from: https://www.kaggle.com/c/petfinder-adoption-prediction/data